New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 (<operator> <operand1> <operand2> <operand3> ...)

-Most of the operators we use are procedures.
-To evaluate a compound expression built with a procedure, we evaluate each of the operands and pass their values to the procedure, which then produces the value of the expression.
+Most of the operators we use are functions.
+To evaluate a compound expression built with a function, we evaluate each of the operands and pass their values to the function, which then produces the value of the expression.

 (define <name> <expression>)